SoccerNet/sn-mvfoul/README.md

 ![My Image](images/abstract_image.jpg)
 ## SoccerNet-MVFouls

-Follow the [link](https://pypi.org/project/SoccerNet/) to easily download SoccerNet pip package.
+Follow the [link](https://pypi.org/project/SoccerNet/) to easily download the SoccerNet pip package.

 If you want to download the data and annotations, you will need to fill a [NDA](https://docs.google.com/forms/d/e/1FAIpQLSfYFqjZNm4IgwGnyJXDPk2Ko_lZcbVtYX73w5lf6din5nxfmA/viewform) to get the password.